What Causes Straightening of the Cervical Lordosis?

 - How does it happen?

 If you read a handful of neck X-ray reports, you’ll likely see that the radiologist has said on a few that there is “straightening of the normal cervical lordosis.”
 To understand what this is, you have to understand how the spine is constructed.

 When the normal curve is lost, there are a number of terms used to describe it by the radiologist:

 - Straightening of the cervical lordosis

-The picture above shows the head being held up by the muscles at the back of the neck, leading to overload where those muscles attach to the skull, causing headache pain.
+The picture above shows the head being held up by the muscles at the back of the neck.
+This leads to overload where those muscles attach to the skull, causing headache pain.
 This also causes more weight to be transferred to the discs between the vertebrae, which can lead to more wear-and-tear disc degeneration.

 This important blood vessel courses through holes in the neck bones, so it could be vulnerable if the relationships between the neck bones change.
-In the patients with loss of the normal neck curve, the diameter of the artery was small with less and slowed blood flow through the vessel.
-Yikes!
+In the patients with loss of the normal neck curve, the diameter of the artery was small, with less blood flowing through it.
 Given that this is one of the major sources of blood flow to the brain, this could be a huge future problem for teenagers who have been glued to their phones since childhood.Learn about Regenexx procedures for spine conditions.

 (1) Bulut MD, Alpayci M, Şenköy E, et al. Decreased Vertebral Artery Hemodynamics in Patients with Loss of Cervical Lordosis.
 Med Sci Monit.
 2016;22:495-500.
 Published 2016 Feb 15. doi:10.12659/msm.897500